 University of Iowa Hospitals and Clinics Transforms the O.R.

-In the United States, roughly one in 20 patients admitted to a hospital develops an infection.
-According to the US Centers for Disease Control and Prevention, surgical site infections are the most common, accounting for more than 30 percent of occurrences, and putting patients at risk for illness, prolonged hospitalization, and death.
-In addition, the total cost of hospital-acquired infections is estimated at $10 billion per year.
-Therefore, reducing infections has major implications for overall patient health as well as hospital cost savings.
+In the US, roughly one in 20 patients admitted to a hospital develops an infection, putting patients at risk for illness, prolonged hospitalization, and death.
+Additionally, the total cost of hospital-acquired infections in the US is estimated at $10 billion per year.

-To improve quality of care, the team needed a flexible, enterprise-grade, advanced analytics platform that encompassed the entire analytics lifecycle—from data aggregation and preparation, to model development, deployment, and monitoring.
+The division's desktop analytics environment, however, could not handle large distributed data volumes.
+UI Hospitals and Clinics needed a way to connect multiple data sources and enable deployment of valuable analytics to frontline staff.
+The team needed a flexible, enterprise-grade, advanced analytics platform that encompassed the entire analytics lifecycle—from data aggregation and preparation to model development, deployment, and monitoring.

-"We take information from electronic medical records and other enterprise sources, including real-time data from the operating room, to determine whether patients are likely to get a surgical site infection,” says Dr. Cromwell.
+"We take information from electronic medical records and other sources, including real-time O.R. data, to determine whether patients are likely to get a surgical site infection," said Dr. Cromwell.
 "This allows us to modify and individualize the type of preventive care we're delivering, in real time."

-"Predictive analytics is allowing us to manage the ever-increasing types of data that healthcare institutions are tasked with," says Dr. Cromwell.
-"The number of sources continues to increase rapidly, and the Statistica tools allow us to keep track of the various models we need for that type of exercise."
+"Predictive analytics is allowing us to manage ever-increasing data types and sources," said Dr. Cromwell.
+"And tools like TIBCO Data Science allow us to keep track of the various models we need for that type of exercise."

-"Big data and predictive analytics are transforming outcomes at virtually every point in patient care," says Cromwell.
+"Big data and predictive analytics are transforming outcomes at virtually every point in patient care," Cromwell said.
 "We see so many other areas where this could be useful, including drug delivery, population health, managing patient flow, and every other aspect of medicine that allows us to deliver high-quality healthcare."